Hartlaub's duck

 Hartlaub's duck (Pteronetta hartlaubii) is a dark chestnut-coloured duck of African forests.
 Formerly included in the paraphyletic "perching duck" assemblage, it was later moved to the dabbling duck assemblage.
-However, it is fairly distinct from the "typical" dabbling ducks, and is placed in the monotypic genus Pteronetta.
+However, it is distinct from the "typical" dabbling ducks, and is placed in the monotypic genus Pteronetta.
 It is named after the German naturalist Gustav Hartlaub.

+Taxonomy

-Analysis of mtDNA sequences of the cytochrome b and NADH dehydrogenase subunit 2 genes suggests that it belongs into a very distinct clade—possibly a subfamily of its own—together with the blue-winged goose, another African species of waterfowl with uncertain affinities.
+Analysis of mtDNA sequences of the cytochrome b and NADH dehydrogenase subunit 2 genes suggests that it belongs into a distinct clade together with the blue-winged goose (Cyanochen cyanoptera), another African species of waterfowl.
+More recent genetic evidence has confirmed this clade, and further points to their belonging to a larger group of diving ducks, with their closest relatives being a clade containing marbled duck (Marmaronetta angustirostris), white-winged duck (Asarcornis scutulata), and the widespread genera Netta and Aythya; with these, they are next closest to Australian wood duck (Chenonetta jubata) in Australia, blue duck (Hymenolaimus malacorhynchos) in New Zealand, and the pantropical comb ducks (Sarkidiornis).